swent-epfl/public/README.md

 We use it as input to improving the course.
 The surveys are not graded, but are a required part of the deliverable, so a submission is incomplete until the survey has been filled in.
 Budget 15 minutes per survey.

+#### Bootcamp

+In order to do the bootcamp, you must have submitted to us your GitHub ID, as explained [here](https://moodle.epfl.ch/mod/forum/discuss.php?d=105828).
+Unless you complete this step, you will not be able to start your bootcamp.
+After we receive your GitHub ID, we will set up a private repo for you (this might take up to a day).
+Once that is set up, you will be able to start your bootcamp by following the instructions at `https://github.com/swent-epfl/bootcamp-f24-<your GitHubID>/README.md`.

 #### Battle of the Apps (BOTA)